paralax/ColossalOpera/hard/elevator_scheduling.md

 # Description

-Most of us have seen and ridden elevators - you crazy folks in the UK and commonwealthy countries often call them "lifts" - but I'm sure I'm not the only one who has puzzled about the scheduling algorithms.
+Most of us have seen and ridden elevators - you crazy folks in the UK and commonwealth countries often call them "lifts" - but I'm sure I'm not the only one who has puzzled about the scheduling algorithms.
 Which riders do you pick up and when?
 Do you service requests in the order of arrival or do you work on maximal overlap?

 For this challenge, you'll have to anwer those questions.
 You're designing an elevator scheduling algorithm for a building and you have plenty of riders to keep happy.